 If your home or property from which you conduct your business in NSW is the subject of compulsory land acquisition due to the construction of tunnel, rail, motorway or any other infrastructure, Hones Lawyers is able to assist with ensuring you receive adequate compensation under the Land Acquisition (Just Terms Compensation) Act 1991, and your rights are protected throughout the entire process.

-Our firm of lawyers has successfully settled a number of compulsory acquisition matters in NSW prior to litigation, and we pride ourselves on a high success rate in achieving the best and fairest results for our clients.
+Our firm of compulsory acquisition lawyers has successfully settled a number of compulsory acquisition matters in NSW prior to litigation, and we pride ourselves on a high success rate in achieving the best and fairest results for our clients.

 What to expect if your land is being acquired: